SoftUni-Internal/interactive-content/EN/04-For-Loop/07-Homework.md

 - Calculate the **percentage** of how many of them can be divided **without a remainder, using 2, 3, and 4 as divisors**

-- Print the percentages for the three divisors, **formatted** to the second digit
+- Print the percentages for the three divisors, **formatted** to the second digit after the decimal point

 # Example